-Are you a good artist?
-Do you remember drawing the stuff around you as a kid?
-You probably had some great works that made the front of the refrigerator.
+Do you love to make art?
+You probably have some great works that have made the front of the refrigerator.
 Your siblings, dogs and cats, and rainbows were probably popular subjects.

-Did you realize that some people never stopped drawing buildings?
+Of course, some people never stop drawing buildings.
 They even get paid to do it.
 Who are we talking about?
 Those professionals who design all the buildings we live and work in: architects!

-When you think of a house or office building being constructed, you might immediately think of the construction crews and heavy equipment required to build from the ground up.
+When you think of a house or office building being constructed, what do you picture?
+You might think of the construction crews.
+Or maybe you picture all the heavy equipment they’ll use.
 Before those construction workers and dump trucks ever show up, though, tons of work has already gone into the project.

 A building—any building—starts with a plan for its design.
 The people who create those designs are known as architects.
-Their finished plans take the form of blueprints that other construction experts can use to create a plan for how to make the drawings into the reality of a brand new building.
+Their finished plans take the form of blueprints.
+Other construction experts use these to create a plan for how to make the brand new building come to life.

 So what is being an architect all about?
 Quite a bit, as a matter of fact!
-The Royal Architectural Institute of Canada describes architecture as “the art, the science and the business of building."
-When architects come up with the idea for a building and then plan its design, they must combine both art and science to create a functional, appealing building.
+The Royal Architectural Institute of Canada describes architecture as “the art, the science and the business of building.”
+Architects must combine both art and science to create functional, appealing buildings.

 When you’re an architect, you can be called upon to design any type of building.
-From small homes to huge mansions, architects design all kinds of homes.
-They even design large apartment buildings.
-Beyond homes, they also design skyscrapers and office buildings, hotels, university buildings, and hospitals.
+From small houses to huge mansions, architects design all kinds of homes.
+They also design large apartment buildings.
+Beyond homes, they might make the plans for skyscrapers, office buildings, hotels, universities, and hospitals.

-Architects meet with building owners to determine what the purpose of the building will be.
-They must make sure it's functional and meets the needs for what it will be used for.
+Architects meet with building owners to learn what the purpose of the building will be.
+They must make sure the building meets the needs for what it will be used for.
 They also determine the style the owner would like.
-Based upon these aspects of science and art, they then create plans that builders can follow to turn vision into reality.
+Then, they can create plans for builders to follow to turn vision into reality.

-If you want to be a famous architect, like Adolf Loos, Aldo Rossi, Frank Lloyd Wright, James Stirling, or James Roche, you’ll need to make sure you have the proper training.
-Architects need specialized training in technical fields, including engineering and mathematics.
-Professional architects usually have either a bachelor’s degree or a master’s degree in architecture.
-These programs usually last five or more years.
+Do you want to become a famous architect?
+You could join the ranks of Zaha Hadid, Frank Lloyd Wright, Maya Lin, and Paul R. Williams.
+First, you’ll need to make sure you have the right training.
+Architects often take many classes in engineering and mathematics.
+They usually earn either a bachelor’s degree or a master’s degree in architecture.
+These programs may last five or more years.